lesjoursfr/audio-waveform/readme.md

 audio-waveform
 ================
-Generate PDF from HTML with simple API in Node.js.
+Generate waveform from an audio file with a simple API in Node.js.

 # What is this library?

-This library use electron to generate PDF files from HTML.
+This library use electron to generate waveform files from an audio file.